 With more and more stores focusing on providing brand experiences rather than shifting merchandise, Harrods has invested in store interior design and branded boutiques to build on their reputation.
 With a footprint of 4.5 acres spread over seven floors, it is the UK’s largest single store, accessed via 10 customer entrances, nine customer lifts, seven staircases and six escalators.

 Customer feedback highlighted that problems with disorientation and overcrowding were causing aggravation and loss of sales.
 Endpoint undertook 18 months of observation, research and workshops, applying a service design approach to discover the pain points on the whole customer journey from arrival.

 As a result of these findings, it was deemed that the new system would provide a return on investment and the decision was taken to roll the system out across the whole store.
 The outcome and deliverables for the project was to make wayﬁnding within Harrods best-in-class for luxury retail, with a particular focus on solving the key issues of how to disperse customers more evenly around the store and avoid overcrowding, how to encourage upper floor footfall and how to keep sales floor staff focused on selling, rather than directing traffic.

-The store has similar challenges as large museums with complex room structures, inconsistent vertical circulation points and multiple facilities.
-Second, important touchpoints during the customer journey were missing, making it impossible for people to put together a whole journey.
+The store has similar challenges to large museums with complex room structures, inconsistent vertical circulation points and multiple facilities.
+Important touchpoints during the customer journey were missing, making it impossible for people to put together a whole journey.